Piratenfraktion-Berlin/OwnTube/README.md

 Status
 ------

 The status could be described as early beta.
-It is feature complete but not yet tested in a real world scenario and the code isn't as elegant as it could be.
+It is feature complete and we are just deploying it under real world conditions and the code isn't as elegant as it could be.

 Requirements & Installation
 ---------------------------